Rain, snowfall paralyse life in parts of KP

 A Dassu-bound car was hit by a landslide in Barseen area on the Karakoram Highway.
 According to the police, members of Tableeghi Jamaat were on way to Dassu for a preaching mission from Barseen when the incident occurred.

-Locals rushed to the scene and shifted the injured, including Mohammad Yazeed, Mohammad Khushal, Mohammad Mumtaz and Gul Ruhan, to the Civil Hospital in Dassu where doctors pronounced one of them dead.
-The upper parts of Hazara division are in grip of severe cold because of continuous rains and snowfall on the second consecutive day on Sunday.
-The rains in the plains and snowfall in the high mountains that started Friday night continued the entire day intermittently, bringing mercury to below freezing point.

-Mansehra, Torghar and Upper Kohistan, Lower Kohistan and Kolai-Palas districts also remained in the grip of severe cold.
 The roads, which were blocked in upper parts of Hazara because of the landslides triggered by rains, couldn’t be reopened to traffic as yet.
 This caused hardships to locals and restricted their movement.
 The heavy snowfall paralysed routine life in the entire Chitral district, blocking roads in most parts of the valley.
-A heavy avalanche also blocked Garam Chashma road at Mogh village.
-The Chitral Police said its personnel had been put on alert to help passengers wherever roads were blocked.
-Gobor received two feet snow, Bigusht and Madaklasht 18 inches, Garam Chashma eight inches, Shagram six inches, Khot nine inches, and Booni seven inches.
-Rain along with snowfall over the hills occurred in scattered places of Punjab, Khyber Pakhtunkhwa, Balochistan, Islamabad, Kashmir, GB and Sukkur divisions till Sunday evening.

 In Punjab, Gujrat received 06mm rain, Sargodha (A/P 05, city 04), Noorpurthal, Jhang 04, Hafizabad, Murree, Mandi Bahauddin 03, Sialkot (A/P 02, City 01), Mianwali, Layyah, Mangla, Jhelum 02, Gujranwala, Toba Tek Singh 01 millimeter, Skardu 05, Chilas and Bagrote 04, Hunza 02 rain, Rawalakot 05, Garhi Dupatta 03, Muzaffarabad 01 and Jacobabad 06 millimetres rain.